CleverRaven/Cataclysm-DDA/CONTRIBUTING.md

 ![Debug menu](http://i.imgur.com/RfTxS96.png)

 With these commands, you should be able to recreate the proper conditions to test your changes.
+You can find some more information about the debug menu on [the official wiki](http://www.wiki.cataclysmdda.com/index.php?title=Cheating#The_Debug_Menu).

 ## Frequently Asked Questions